ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
+* 1.7.0
+  - Added Tabnet classifier and regressor
 * 1.6.5
   - improvements of NLP transformers
 * 1.5.8